 We got back from our trip, mentally (if not emotionally) prepared to choke out the cash for these repairs, and a few days later, SSSSPPEEEEEEEWWW – radiator fluid shooting out from under the closed hood, smoke streaming out of the front grill, and the temperature gauge maxing out as we pulled up to the house.
-We just wanted to crawl into a hole and cry.
+I just wanted to crawl into a hole and cry.
 My credit card did start crying.

 That was yesterday.

 This morning, we walked up the hill to EconoMax and bought more radiator fluid and filled her back up.
 We called Jennifer and Carlos to get a recommendation for a repair man, which they were happy to offer and even offered to meet us there to help with anything lost in translation.
 They really are so kind and wanted to make sure we were taken care of and understood.
 Hubs is going to try to make the 15 minute drive in a few minutes and hope nothing explodes or cracks on the way there.
 Lord knows how much this is going to cost . . .